Poem for an anonymous Moorish Poet on the defeat at Seville November 1248

 We have eaten rats during this seige

-These Goths want us acquiesce to Christian suzerainty.
+The Spanish want us to acquiesce to Christian suzerainty.

 They never tell us why we should do so

 We have our music, poetry, wine, gardens and our beautiful women.

 And beauty gives us light, like lamps do to one travelling in the dark.